Welcome to Steward Health Choice Generations HMO SNP Provider Portal!

 Which Provider ID # should be used on the Claim Form for Steward Health Choice Generations

-Providers may use their Medicare/UPIN number in Box 33 or continue to use the Provider ID as currently used when billing Health Choice.
+Providers may use their Medicare/UPIN number in Box 33.

 How may I check Claims Status or Claims Inquiry?

-Providers can visit the Steward Health Choice Generations web site to review claims and check member eligibility.
+Providers can visit the Steward Health Choice Generations Provider Portal to review claims and check member eligibility.
 Providers must pre-register on-line prior to having access to this confidential information.
 After you have registered, you will be able to view only your member’s claim information.
-Should you have difficulty registering you may refer to the Log-in Tutorial.
+Should you have difficulty registering you may refer to the Provider Portal Log-in Manual.

-Who is the Primary payor: Steward Health Choice Generations or Health Choice Arizona?
+Who is the Primary payor: Steward Health Choice Generations or Steward Health Choice Utah?

 Provider Accounts Receivable

-Certain benefits under the Steward Health Choice Generations plan require a referral or prior authorization.
+Certain benefits under the Steward Health Choice Generations plan require prior authorization.
 PCPs are required to coordinate the member’s care by sending the member to a contracted Steward Health Choice Generations specialist.
-If a member receives healthcare services from any physician, hospital or other healthcare provider without getting a referral or authorization in advance, the member may have to pay for these services.
-Please click on the “Find a Doctor” link for a complete listing of Steward Health Choice Generations providers.
+If a member receives healthcare services from any physician, hospital or other healthcare provider without authorization in advance, if required, then the member may have to pay for these services.
+Please click on the “Find a Doctor” link for a complete listing of Steward Health Choice Generations contracted providers.

-The Steward Health Choice Generations Summary of Benefits and Evidence of Coverage list the benefits which are covered by our plan.
-Chapter 4 in the Evidence of Coverage lists covered services that need prior authorization.
+The Steward Health Choice Generations Summary of Benefits and Evidence of Coverage lists the benefits which are covered by our plan.
+The Prior Authorization Grid lists covered services that need prior authorization.

 The following services are covered as Preventive Care and do not require prior authorization.